-Raspberries, rosewater, sugar, and gin are all you need to make these stunning cocktails with a fresh, fruity flavor, especially nice in summertime.
+Raspberries, rosewater, sugar, and gin are all you need to make these stunning Raspberry Rose Cocktails with a fresh, fruity flavor, especially nice in summertime.

 Spring is in the air, the weather is warming up, and flowers are beginning to bloom!

 I’ve always associated the smell of roses with warm weather, so I decided to help the sunshine along by creating a beautiful rose-scented cocktail.